$1,500 – Student Scholarship Program

 SCHOLARSHIP ELIGIBILITY SUMMARY:

-1. Be a sophomore, junior, senior or graduate student at a Texas College/University with a major in Park Administration, Recreation and Park Administration, Landscape Architecture, Kinesiology, Event Management or a Recreation major with a minor in Park Administration, Horticulture, Natural Resources or other related degree as determined by the TRAPS North Region Scholarship Committee.
-If your degree does not fall into these categories, but you are interested, please contact D’Lee Williams at email@example.com for consideration.
+1. Be a sophomore, junior, senior or graduate student enrolled in a College/University with a major in Park Administration, Recreation and Park Administration, Landscape Architecture, Kinesiology, Event Management or a Recreation major with a minor in Park Administration, Horticulture, Natural Resources or other related degree as determined by the TRAPS North Region Scholarship Committee.
+If your degree does not fall into these categories, but you are interested, please contact D’Lee Williams at firstname.lastname@example.org for consideration.

 2. Have a minimum 2.0 overall GPA on a 4.0 system or a 2.5 within your major (from a major listed above) through the most recently completed semester.

 3. Demonstrate a high degree of professional competence through extracurricular activities, work experience, and your potential contribution to the field of Park and Recreation Administration.